ctowler157/facebook_clone/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
+- [ ] News feed also contains events (friendships, commented-ons, etc)

-- [ ] Search through notes for blocks of text
+- [ ] Upload photos
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Create, edit, and delete tags on photos
-- [ ] Set reminders on notes
+- [ ] Photos a user was tagged in appear on their profile

+- [ ] Create and send messages to other users
+- [ ] Read, delete, and reply to messages from other users

+- [ ] Search bar autocompletes with existing users

-- [ ] Changelogs for Notes
+- [ ] Suggest friends based on mutual friends
-- [ ] Multiple sessions
+- [ ] Suggest friends based on bio info

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md